 Although the parties disputed whether repo transactions more closely resemble a purchase and sale of securities or a loan secured by securities, Judge Cote found "no matter how the agreements are characterized, the banks are not entitled to 'customer' status under SIPA."

 Hughes Hubbard's victory was reported by Reuters.
-The repo litigation is being handled for Giddens by Michael Salzman, James B. Kobak Jr., Christopher Kiplok, Beatrice Hamza Bassey, Seth Schulman-Marcus and Kate Walker.
+The repo litigation is being handled for Giddens by Michael Salzman, James B. Kobak Jr., Christopher Kiplok and Seth Schulman-Marcus.